2023–24 Tainan TSG GhostHawks season

-The 2023–24 Tainan TSG GhostHawks season was the franchise's 3rd season, its third season in the T1 League.
-The GhostHawks were coached by Liu Meng-Chu in his third year as their head coach, with Chien Wei-Cheng as their general manager.
+The 2023–24 Tainan TSG GhostHawks season was the franchise's third season, its third season in the T1 League.

+The GhostHawks were coached by Liu Meng-Chu in his third year as their head coach.
 On January 9, 2024, the GhostHawks announced that Liu Meng-Chu resigned from head coach, and named Lin Yu-Cheng, the assistant coach of the Tainan TSG GhostHawks, as their interim head coach.
 On January 29, the GhostHawks hired Raoul Korner as their new head coach.

 Draft

-The GhostHawks did not select any players on 2023 T1 League draft.
+The GhostHawks did not select any players in the 2023 T1 League draft.